 At the end of the calendar year, a “withholding statement” (W-2) will be prepared and forwarded to each employee for use in connection with preparation of income tax returns.
 The W-2 shows Social Security information, taxes withheld and total wages.

 Employees may also have deductions made to their paychecks when a wage overpayment occurs.
+The School will provide the employee with a written notice which describes the wage overpayment and will afford the employee an opportunity to respond before commencing any recoupment action.
+If the employee disputes the wage overpayment, the School shall initiate a legal action to validate the overpayment before proceeding with recoupment.
 The School may require the employee to reimburse an overpayment through a mutually agreeable method, including through cash repayment or a deduction of the employee’s payroll check, among other options.
 An employee who is separated from employment before full repayment of the overpayment amount shall have any remaining amounts withheld from their final check.
 The School also reserves the right to exercise any and all other legal means to recover any additional amounts owed.
 The School shall provide employees with advance written notice of the deduction prior to the pay period where it will go into effect.

 Employee Classifications